intel/intel-extension-for-pytorch/docs/tutorials/features.rst

    features/nhwc

 Auto Mixed Precision (AMP)
 --------------------------

-Low precision data type BFloat16 has been natively supported on the 3rd Generation Xeon®  Scalable Processors (aka Cooper Lake) with AVX512 instruction set and will be supported on the next generation of Intel® Xeon® Scalable Processors with Intel® Advanced Matrix Extensions (Intel® AMX) instruction set with further boosted performance.
-The support of Auto Mixed Precision (AMP) with BFloat16 for CPU and BFloat16 optimization of operators have been massively enabled in Intel® Extension for PyTorch\*, and partially upstreamed to PyTorch master branch.
-Most of these optimizations will be landed in PyTorch master through PRs that are being submitted and reviewed.
+Low precision data type BFloat16 has been natively supported on 3rd Generation Xeon® Scalable Processors (aka Cooper Lake) with AVX512 instruction set.
+It will also be supported on the next generation of Intel® Xeon® Scalable Processors with Intel® Advanced Matrix Extensions (Intel® AMX) instruction set providing further boosted performance.
+The support of Auto Mixed Precision (AMP) with BFloat16 for CPU and BFloat16 optimization of operators has been enabled in Intel® Extension for PyTorch\*, and partially upstreamed to PyTorch master branch.
+These optimizations will be landed in PyTorch master through PRs that are being submitted and reviewed.

-Check more detailed information for `Auto Mixed Precision (AMP) <features/amp.html>`_.
+For more detailed information, check `Auto Mixed Precision (AMP) <features/amp.md>`_.

 Bfloat16 computation can be conducted on platforms with AVX512 instruction set.
-On platforms with `AVX512 BFloat16 instruction <https://www.intel.com/content/www/us/en/developer/articles/technical/intel-deep-learning-boost-new-instruction-bfloat16.html>`_, there will be further performance boost.
+On platforms with `AVX512 BFloat16 instruction <https://www.intel.com/content/www/us/en/developer/articles/technical/intel-deep-learning-boost-new-instruction-bfloat16.html>`_, there will be an additional performance boost.

 .. toctree::
    :hidden: